 Feel More Limber: Stretching Exercises for Seniors

-This is where our list of nine stretching exercises for seniors come into play.
+This is where our list of nine stretching exercises for seniors comes into play.

 These stretches include a combo of:

-For instance, the standing quadriceps stretch mentioned below is a great example of how you can drape a strap around your foot and pull the foot toward you if you can’t quite grasp it with your hands.
+Concerned about your flexibility for certain exercises?
+No worries!
+Some of these stretches can be made easier by using a yoga strap.
+These are inexpensive bands that can loop around parts of your body to help increase flexibility.
+The standing quadriceps stretch mentioned below is a great example of how you can drape a strap around your foot and pull it toward you if you can’t quite grasp it with your hands.

 Best 9 Stretch Exercises for Seniors